 If you’re trying to encourage visitors to request a free giveaway, you could use words and images that connect your message to your audience’s hearts, like Castlery does:

-4 extra best practices for mobile popups
+4 extra best practices for your mobile popup

 A staggering 63% of ecommerce traffic comes from mobile devices.
 This means you literally can’t afford to ignore subscribers coming from smartphones.